nocodenation/liquid-playground/README.md

 Access nifi on URL provided in the console output.
 By default, it will be http://localhost:8443/nifi Enter Username and Password as provided in the console output.

-Add FetchSFTP Processor with the following settings:
+Add FetchFile Processor with the following settings:
-- Hostname: sftp
-- Username: user
-- Password: password
-- Remote File: dummy.pdf
+- File to Fetch: /files/dummy.pdf
 - Leave other fields with their default values

 Add ParseDocument Processor with the following settings: